Yellow-bellied Sapsucker

 Most woodpeckers roost in cavities that take many hours each to excavate and must be defended against invaders like flying squirrels and starlings.
 Investing all that time and energy in hard-won resources makes this group, as a whole, non-migratory.

-Yet two woodpeckers, the Northern Flicker and Yellow-bellied Sapsucker, are regular migrants.
+Yet two woodpeckers, the and Yellow-bellied Sapsucker, are regular migrants.
 Flickers are specially adapted for feeding on ants, which aren’t accessible when the ground freezes or is snow-covered, so they retreat south for the winter.

 5717195953 1d7c4b4f1d